 Depending on the needs and behaviour of your learners, this could be a big mistake, especially if they are most likely to access the content on a smartphone:

-As you can see can see from the chart above from Statcounter, mobile browsing has averaged at nearly 51% over the last year, vs 45% for desktop internet usage, and just under 4% for tablet.
+As you can see can see from the chart above from Statcounter, mobile browsing has recently averaged at nearly 51% over vs 45% for desktop internet usage, and just under 4% for tablet.
 Numerous other studies pain a similar picture.

 There is certainly still a time and a place for traditional, classroom-based learning, especially where lively, face to face debate needs to be governed or where manual skills are developed.